Deepakkasyapa11/Deepak-kasyapa/README.md

 I'm a Student and Developer !!
 🌱 I’m currently learning everything 🤣
-🥅 2023 Goals: Contribute more to Open Source projects ⚡ Fact: I like to spend read books.
+🥅 2023 Goals: Contribute more to Open Source projects ⚡ About: I like spend time to read books.

 Languages and Tools:
 Jupyter Notebook